7 Best Homeowners Insurance Companies in Ohio of 2025

 Liberty Mutual: Best Homeowners Insurance for Many Discounts

-Liberty Mutual Homeowners Insurance offers a wide range of discounts to help customers save on their policies.
+Liberty Mutual Homeowners Insurance offers various discounts to help customers save on their policies.

-These could include credits for bundling home and auto insurance, home emergency protection systems, claims-free, and loyal customer credits, among others.
+These could include credits for bundling home and auto insurance, home emergency protection systems, and claims-free and loyal customer credits.

 Liberty Mutual also boasts excellent customer service on top of some of the broadest coverages compared to other leading insurance providers.